 It can be intimidating and expensive to eco-proof your home overnight, but it’s as simple as every time that something needs replacing, like your toothbrush or laundry liquid, to think of swapping it out for an Eco Egg or bamboo toothbrush.
 Reuzi is one of my go-to eco stores!
 Be conscious, but don’t live with the guilt of not being perfect.

 My aim with my Instagram feed (@kimgraylifestyle) is to inform and inspire and to document as I learn/navigate my way through parenthood and a consciously sustainable life.
 I try to live efficiently and positively, but I also share my struggles as a mum of four; keeping on top of mental health, diet and general health and trying to raise good, thoughtful little humans.

 Photography by Isabella Coyle.

-This article originally appeared in Volume 1 (January/February) 2020 issue of IMAGE Magazine, on sale now.
+This article originally appeared in Volume 1 (January/February) 2020 issue of IMAGE Magazine.